aimansae/as-accordion/README.md

 ## Troubleshooting

-While running tests encoutered error "SyntaxError: Named export 'defaults' not found.
+While running tests encountered error "SyntaxError: Named export 'defaults' not found.
 The requested module 'ts-jest/presets/index.js' is a CommonJS module, which may not support all module.exports as named exports.
 CommonJS modules can always be imported via the default export, for example using: